wink-travel/wink-sdk-java/README.md

 This SDK contains 5 unique libraries you can leverage to communicate with the Wink platform.

 ### Java Requirements
 Maven artifacts were compiled with Java 17.
-Java 1.8 is the minimum requirement.
+Java 1.8 is the lowest supported version.

 Spring is not required but we highly recommend you use.
 Our examples will be based on how to do it the "Spring way".